What Are the Hardest AP Classes in High School?

 AP Physics 1

-AP Physics 1 combines physics, scientific inquiry, and algebra and covers topics like Newtonian mechanics and electrical charge and force.
-The AP test consists of five free-response questions and 50 multiple-choice questions (MCQs).
-AP Physics 1 has a low pass rate and 5 rate, indicating many students struggle but do well.
+AP Physics 1 combines physics, scientific inquiry, and algebra and covers topics like Newtonian mechanics, which includes Kinematics, Dynamics, Gravitation, Circular Mechanics, Rotational Mechanics, and more.
+The AP test consists of forty multiple-choice questions (MCQs) and four free-response questions (FRQs).
+Learn more about the AP test here.
+AP Physics 1 has a low pass rate and a low percentage of students scoring a 5, indicating that many students find the conceptual depth and problem-solving aspects challenging.

 Related: The Best Physics Tutors